 Keeping track of a vulnerable sub-species

 The Greater White-fronted Goose Anser albifrons breeds more or less continuously around the Arctic from Alaska through mid-continent Canada, in West Greenland and from European Russia to Far East Asia.
-The discrete population of the species that summers in west Greenland and winters in Britain and Ireland is the subspecies Anser albifrons flavirostris, which is the most morphologically distinct (being larger and most dark coloured) and most genetically distinct from all the other forms found elsewhere in the world.
+The discrete population of the species, the Greenland White-fronted Goose which summers in west Greenland and winters in Britain and Ireland is the subspecies Anser albifrons flavirostris – the most morphologically distinct (being larger and most dark coloured) and most genetically distinct of all the other forms found in the world.
 This is what the fuss is all about!

 Individuals from this population are amongst the largest and genetically distinct of any Greater White-fronted Geese anywhere in the world.
 This makes us think they have been relatively isolated from other forms for very many generations.
 At the moment, their numbers globally are small, currently numbering just over 18,000 individuals in 2023, having declined rapidly from some 35,600 at peak in 1999.